xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 auto quadstexcoords = vector<vec4i>{...};  // quads indices for uvs
 auto texcoords = vector<vec2f>{...};       // vertex uvs
 ```

-Throughout the library, functions may either take index and vertex arrays
-directly as input and output, or may pack these array in structs if deemed
-appropriate.
-This design tries to balance readability and generality, without
-forcing a single convention that would not be appropriate everywhere.

-If a higher level design is needed, [Yocto/Scene](yocto_scene.md) contains
-the standalone types `shape_data` and `fvshape_data` to store indexed
-and face-varying shapes respectively, a a collection of methods to work
-on these type, that are essentially wrappers to the functionality in this
-library.

-Shape loading and saving is defined in [Yocto/SceneIO](yocto_sceneio.md).

 ## Vertex properties